 Our behavioural modification programmes are designed to help you deal with problems such as pulling on the leash, anxiety, confidence building, dog aggression, people aggression and more.
-Using force free and positive only methods, our qualified canine behaviourist will tailor a programme to suit your dog’s needs on the very first house call.
+Using Science based, force free and positive methods, our qualified canine behaviourists will tailor a programme to suit your dog’s needs on the very first house call.

 The first session allows our canine behaviourist to observe the interactions between your family members and your dog.
 This evaluation helps our canine behaviourist understand your dog better and determine what your goals are for your dog.
 From this information our canine behaviourist will recommend the best training approach and demonstrate to you effective techniques that work to shape your dog’s behaviour.
 Your dog’s training curriculum will be designed around your individual dog and your goals.
 This first session typically lasts between 60 minutes to 90 minutes.